Anthony Stover: Professional career

 After departing UCLA, Stover joined the Los Angeles D-Fenders of the NBA D-League and subsequently played for a Japanese squad.
 In 2015, Stover played for the Rochester Razorsharks in the Premier Basketball League, helping the team to a 17–0 record and league title.

-Although he could have made more money elsewhere, Stover signed with the Saint John Mill Rats of the National Basketball League of Canada (NBL) due to the possibility of winning a championship.
+Stover signed with the Saint John Mill Rats of the National Basketball League of Canada (NBL) due to the possibility of winning a championship.
 Stover was named NBL Canada Player of the Week on February 7, 2016, after averaging 13 rebounds and six blocked shots in three games for the Mill Rats.
 At the end of the season he was named Defensive Player of the Year after setting a league single season record with 132 blocks.
 On October 6, 2016, Stover re-signed with the Mill Rats, since renamed the Saint John Riptide, for the following season.

-On January 17, 2018 Stover was traded by the Riptide to the Niagara River Lions in exchange for a 1st-round pick in the 2018 NBLC Draft.
+On January 17, 2018, Stover was traded by the Riptide to the Niagara River Lions in exchange for a 1st-round pick in the 2018 NBLC Draft.

-Stover failed to make an appearance for Niagara before being traded again on February 20, 2018 to the St. John's Edge for future considerations.
+Stover failed to make an appearance for Niagara before being traded again on February 20, 2018, to the St. John's Edge for future considerations.

 On September 12, 2018, Stover signed with the Halifax Hurricanes of the NBL Canada.

-On September 10th 2019, Stover signed with APOP Paphos B.C. in the Cyprus Federation first division.
+On September 10, 2019, Stover signed with APOP Paphos B.C. in the Cyprus Federation first division.

+Coaching career

+Stover signed with Athletes Untapped as a private basketball coach on Mar 7, 2025.